camunda-consulting/messaging-example/README.md

 docker-compose logs customer
 ```

 and

 ```
 docker-compose logs fulfiller
 ```

-The [docker-compose.yml file](docker-compose.yml) defines the names `customer`and `fulfiller` and puts both container into a virtual network, where both server can see each other.
+The [docker-compose.yml file](docker-compose.yml) defines the names `customer`and `fulfiller` and puts both containers into a virtual network, where both server can see each other.

 So, the delegate classes can get the IP address of the other participant when they ask for the hostname of these.